Code-Institute-Submissions/gillyshop/README.md

 - One issue I found when testing is with the payment form.
 Although the payment form has the csv/cvv as required, the form still submits when this is not filled in.
 I did some research and found that Maestro cards don't have CVVs so this may be the reason that Stripe allows it to go through.
 - Another issue I found with testing is that the password reset form allows you to submit emails that aren't registered.
 If I had time more time, I would see if I could fix this.
+- I tried to integrate lots of different credit card js plugins but could never get to work properly.
+Either they wouldn't work with Stripe or they wouldn't work from external JS files.
+I spoke with Niel in tutoring about one of them and even he seemed confused by it and why it wouldn't work so eventually I reverted back to a simple form.

 ## Testing on different browsers and sizes